What is Roku?

 - I also assume that Roku’s business will scale slightly with operating expenses to drop to 35% of revenue.
 Honestly, this could be lower.
 I think realistically you see 25-30% operating expenses at that scale, but I’m staying conservative.

 This implies operating income/share in the Fiscal Year of 2024 of $11, on conservative projections.
-From a conceptual check, with 75 million subs (60M most likely after Q4 this year) that would be $92 ARPU, which is not outlandish ($40 ARPU this past Q3).
+From a conceptual check, with 75 million subs (60M most likely after Q4 this year) that would be $92 ARPU, which is not conceptually outlandish ($40 ARPU this past Q3).
+I think Roku, by the end of FY 24, will most likely have more than 75 million active users, and that will make the ARPU goal much more achievable.

 If you put a 25x trailing operating income multiple (80x today) on the nearly $11/share, you end up with a $275 share price by the end of 2024.
 That’s a 15% conservative compounded return over the next 3 years with a good scalable model going forward!
 I think that Roku will continue to grow much faster than 15% per year after 2024 though.
 The longer your time horizon, the better the compounded return will be!